 If I’m a Platinum or Diamond, Can I Apply Upgrade Certificates?

-You can apply Global Upgrade certificates to shoot to the tippy top of the upgrade list for something like a Delta One transcon.
+You can apply both Regional Upgrade and Global Upgrade certificates to shoot to the tippy top of the upgrade list for something like a Delta One transcon.
 But I’d recommend saving those for an intercontinental trip!

 What If I Have to Cancel My Trip?
 Do I Get the BOGOF Credit Back to My Account?